philipszdavido/philipszdavido.github.i/_posts/2018-4-30-redux-build-your-own-redux.md

         var store = redux.createStore(reducer)
 ```

 Here, we reference createStore using the global variable `redux` and call it with our reducer function.
 This returns our store, this store variable is composed of functions `getState`, `subscribe` and `dispatch`.
-With these functions we can manage our state.
+With these functions, we can manage our state.

-Whenever an event is dispatched, state is changed, to keep up with the state changes we have to subscribe to the store to get updates.
-With the new updates we can render the data on our UI.
+Whenever an event is dispatched, the state is changed, to keep up with the state changes we have to subscribe to the store to get updates.
+With the new updates, we can render the data on our UI.
 We create a function render:

 ```html
 function render() {

 }
 ```

 Here, we write the code that will update and re-render the data on our UI:

 ```html
         function render() {